 I have nothing to add as far as “technique” for making macarons that someone else hasn’t already said.
 Take your time, read through the instructions, and check and double-check your measurements.
 Again, the recipe I used for my macaron shells came from Brave Tart, seen here.

-For the filling, I decided on a tart and gooey lime curd.
+For the filling, I decided on a tart and gooey lime curd; and just to be cheeky, I painted the tops of the macarons with gold lustre dust

 There you have it.
 My long journey of the French macaron.
 I’m going to take a nap now.
 Happy St. Patrick’s Day!